 Another much-loved Hockley haunt of mine!
 Oscar & Rosie’s are renowned for their award-winning pizzas, gourmet by name but with a palatable price tag.
 Lesser known but equally mouth-watering are their mac ‘n’ cheese side dishes.
 This pizzeria is another great choice for people with dietary requirements, especially vegans.
 My fellow dairy-free folk will know the struggle of trying to find a vegan cheese that doesn’t taste and smell like unwashed feet, but the cheese on Oscar & Rosie’s vegan pizzas is foot-funk-free and as close to the real deal as you’ll get.

 Homemade Cafe — Forest Recreation Ground, Mansfield Road, Nottingham, NG5 2BU

 A short stroll up Mansfield Road will lead you to Homemade Café, found at the heart of the Forest Recreation Ground in the Pavilion building.
 The cakes are incredible and a visit to Homemade isn’t complete without one of their thick and creamy, extra indulgent hot chocolates.
 From May 7th, they’ll be opening a brand new outdoor terrace area for customers to enjoy their food and drinks in the sunshine.
 Four-legged customers are also welcome!

-If you’re a regular reader of Luce in Lockdown, you’ll know that I love writing about Nottingham food & drink, from my favourite brunch spots to the coolest cocktail bars.
+If you’re a regular reader of Luce in Notts, you’ll know that I love writing about Nottingham food & drink, from my favourite brunch spots to the coolest cocktail bars.
 With lockdown restrictions finally easing, I can’t wait to share more of my recommendations with you all.
 Watch this space!